Site icon The Sober Curator

 What I’ve learned

-Overall, this experience has taught me to not let my fear outshine my joy.
+Overall, this experience has taught me not to let my fear outshine my joy.
 But in those moments when I start to feel nervous, all I need to do is reach for my phone.
 The connections I have made gently remind me that I am not alone.

 Resources Are Available